OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-31.md

 as well as the anointing oil and the fragrant incense for the Holy Place.
 They are to make them according to all that I have commanded you.”

 ## Exodus 31:12
-Then the Lord said to Moses,
+The Lord then said to Moses,

 ## Exodus 31:13
 “Speak to the Israelites, saying, ‘You must observe my Sabbaths.
 This is a sign between me and you for all generations, so that you may know that I am the Lord who makes you holy.